DevLoversTeam/golang-interview-questions/README.en.md

-Concurrency tests in Go are tests that test the behavior of code under conditions of parallel execution of goroutines, state sharing, and resource competition.
+Concurrency tests in Go are tests that test the behavior of code under conditions of parallel execution of goroutines, state sharing, and resource contention.
 Their goal is to detect defects that do not appear in a linear scenario.

 #### What exactly do the following tests check: